Wanna be a Creative Arts Therapist?

 The qualification you need

+As noted on my website, I am registered with ANZACATA - so my understanding of qualification requirements is based on that professional body.
 To be eligible for ANZACATA professional membership (and to use the AThR title), you need to complete a Master's degree in art therapy or creative arts therapy that meets the following criteria:

 It must be at AQF Level 9 (that's the Australian Qualifications Framework level for a Master's degree).
 It must include a minimum of 750 hours of supervised clinical placement.
 And it must be approved by ANZACATA.